Open Accessibility Menu

 Colorectal (Colon) Cancer Screening

-Colorectal (colon) cancer is the fourth most common cancer and the second leading cause of cancer death in the U.S. Fortunately, it is also one of the few cancers that is preventable.
+Colorectal (colon) cancer is a cancer that starts in the colon or rectum.
+Excluding skin cancers, it’s the third most common cancer diagnosed in both men and women and the second most common cause of cancer deaths when numbers for men and women are combined.
+It’s expected to cause about 53,010 deaths during 2024 (Source: American Cancer Society).
+Fortunately, it is also one of the few cancers that is preventable.

-Colorectal cancer becomes more common as people age.
+Colorectal cancer (CRC) becomes more common as people age.
 Studies show rates of colorectal cancer among people younger than 50 years are on the rise.
-As a result, experts have determined that screening starting at 45 years could help save more lives.
-People at higher risk for colorectal cancer because of family history or certain health conditions (such as inflammatory bowel disease) might need to start screening earlier.
+As a result, experts and the American Cancer Society have determined that screening starting at 45 years could help save more lives.
+People at higher risk for colorectal cancer (CRC) because of family history or certain health conditions (such as inflammatory bowel disease) might need to start screening earlier.

 Talk to your BCH provider about which screening is right for you.

-Colonoscopy has the highest sensitivity for detecting both cancerous and precancerous lesions, prevents colon cancer by polyp removal and remains the gold standard test.
+A colonoscopy is a 30-minute procedure that uses a high definition (HD) colonoscope, inserted into the colon, to enable physicians to identify any abnormalities, remove polyps before they advance to a cancerous stage and get rid of additional complex polyps.
+Colonoscopy - which can be both a screening test (find undiagnosed symptoms) and a diagnostic procedure (finds and treats the cause of potential symptoms)- has the highest sensitivity for detecting both cancerous and precancerous lesions, prevents colon cancer by polyp removal and remains the gold standard test.
 The preps are now easier, the procedure is essentially painless, and with a negative colonoscopy, no other screening is generally needed for 10 years.

 Second-tier options:

-• Guaiac-based fecal occult blood test (gFOBT) and fecal immunochemical test (FIT) are used to find tiny amounts of blood in the stool that could be a sign of cancer or large polyps.
-People take these tests at home.
+• Guaiac-based fecal occult blood test (gFOBT) and fecal immunochemical test (FIT) are at-home tests used to find tiny amounts of blood in the stool that could be a sign of cancer or large polyps.
 A positive result will need to be followed up with a colonoscopy.
-However, many times the cause is a non-cancerous condition, such as ulcers or hemorrhoids.
+However, these tests often result in false positive or false negative test results.
+The cause is typically a non-cancerous condition, such as ulcers or hemorrhoids.
 Stool tests like these need to be done every year.
+Not FDA-approved for high-risk patients.

-• The FIT/Stool DNA test has the advantage of every three-year testing.
+• The FIT/Stool DNA test (or Cologuard®) has the advantage of a three year testing cycle.
 Remember, though, that these tests are not as accurate in detecting precancerous polyps as colonoscopy.
+They are only designed to detect CRC, not prevent it.
 A stool DNA test may appeal to people who want to be screened, but don’t want to undergo the usual preparation required for a colonoscopy and some other screening tests.
 It looks for certain gene changes that are sometimes found in colorectal cancer cells.

-The patient uses a take-home kit to collect a stool sample and mail it to a lab.
-Cologuard® is the name of the stool DNA test that is currently FDA-approved, and the patient gets it from their health care provider's office.
-The test checks for DNA changes that could be a sign of cancer or pre-cancerous growths called polyps.
+The patient uses a take-home kit from their provider's office to collect a stool sample and mail it to a lab.
+Cologuard® is the name of the stool DNA test that is currently FDA-approved only for non-high risk patients.
+The test checks for DNA changes that could be a sign of cancer or pre-cancerous growths, or polyps.
 It also checks for blood in the stool, which can be a sign of cancer.
 No special diet or bowel preparation is required for a stool DNA test.
 However, if the test does show a possible cancer or pre-cancer, the patient would then need a colonoscopy to confirm it, and possibly to remove any polyps.

 Not everybody can have this type of screening test.
 It’s only for people with an average risk for colorectal cancer: no personal history of pre-cancerous polyps, colorectal cancer, or some other factors.
 Ask your doctor if it's right for you.